jbowkett/CV/shortened-version.md

 ## EMPLOYMENT HISTORY

-### January 2015 - Present • Senior Principal Consultant, Head of Engineering, Digital Consulting • [Excelian][], London ###
+### January 2015 - Present • Senior Principal Consultant, Engineering Lead, Digital Consulting • [Excelian][], London ###

 Excelian is the financial services line of business for Luxoft.
 The Digital Consulting Practice specialise in delivering large outsourced projects in technologies such as :  UI/UX, AI/ML, cloud/devops and big/fast data.
-I have held several roles during my tenure from Blockchain Lead to Head of Engineering.
+I have held several roles during my tenure from Blockchain Lead to
+Engineering Lead.

+* Engineering lead for Digital Consulting - responsible for project intitiation, architecture, design and development process for new projects.
 * Technical Team Lead responsible for all parts of the technical delivery (design, architecture, mentoring and implementation) for a 60-person team (across 3 geographies) for a European investment bank's trade